 - 1. Understanding music 40% assessed by exam (1hr 30mins) at the end of the course. - 2.
-Performing music 30% a solo and an ensemble performance, both teacher assessed then externally moderated by AQA. - 3.
-Composing music 30% two compositions, both teacher assessed and externally moderated by AQA.
+Performing music 30% a solo and an ensemble performance, both are teacher assessed then externally moderated by the exam board. - 3.
+Composing music 30% two compositions, both teacher assessed and externally moderated by the exam board.